Fundamentals of RIS-Aided Localization in the Far-Field: Introduction

 \subsubsection{Bayesian Equivalent Fisher Information Matrix (EFIM) for Geometric Channel Parameters Provided by the RIS}

 We quantify the information loss associated with the geometric channel parameters along each RIS path due to the unknown nuisance parameters (channel path gains).
 This quantification is achieved by deriving the Bayesian EFIM for the geometric channel parameters.
-We show that the resulting information loss has a specific structure.
-With this computed information loss, we show that when no prior information about the nuisance parameters is available, the corresponding submatrix in the EFIM related to the RIS geometric parameters is a zero matrix.
-As a result of the EFIM being a zero matrix, any parametric channel estimator must provide the complex path gains before estimating the RIS-related geometric channel parameters.
-Because localization is dependent on the accurate estimation of the RIS-related geometric channel parameters, we note that localization is not possible without prior information on the nuisance parameters.
-This result is in contrast to localization with large antenna arrays.
-All the information is not lost in localization with large antenna arrays due to a lack of knowledge about the nuisance parameters, and localization is still feasible.
-We further show that for a RIS deployed as a passive uniform rectangular array (URA), when the paths are separable, the Fisher information provided by the angle of incidence (both azimuth and elevation) is redundant in the EFIM for the geometric channel parameters and thus its estimation is not necessary.
+With this computed information loss, we show that when the RIS coefficients are parallel in time, and there is no prior information about the nuisance parameters, the corresponding submatrix in the EFIM related to the RIS angle parameters is a zero matrix.
+As a result of the EFIM being a zero matrix, estimating the RIS-related angle parameters is not possible with parallel RIS coefficients.
+This result is in contrast to angle of departure estimation at a large antenna BS.
+In large antenna BSs, when the precoding matrix is parallel in time, all the information presented by the EFIM is not necessarily lost due to a lack of knowledge about the nuisance parameters.
+This is because the large antenna BSs can create multiple spatial streams through the precoding matrix, and these spatial streams can be detected when the UE has more than one receive antenna.
+This contribution explicitly entails that localization of a single receive antenna UE with reflections from a single RIS is impossible when there is no LOS, and the RIS coefficients are parallel in time.